oracle-livelabs/security/database/story/story-hack/story-hack.md

 10. Here, we have used the SQL Firewalling feature provide by **Oracle Audit Vault and Database Firewall (AVDF)** or **SQL Firewall**

-    > To learn more about how to use the Database Firewall to protect against SQL injection, please refer to the "[DB Security - Audit Vault and DB Firewall] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=711)" or "[DB Security - Audit Vault and DB Firewall] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3875)" workshops
+    > To learn more about how to use the Database Firewall to protect against SQL injection, please refer to the "[DB Security - Audit Vault and DB Firewall] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=711)" or "[DB Security - Oracle SQL Firewall] (https://livelabs.oracle.com/pls/apex/dbpm/r/livelabs/view-workshop?wid=3875)" workshops

 <!--
 Task 2b: Detect and mitigate the sensitive data harvesting